-- election to the Board of Directors of the two nominees named on the accompanying proxy; and - approval of the non-binding advisory proposal on executive compensation.
+- election to the Board of Directors of the one nominee named on the accompanying proxy; and - approval of the non-binding advisory proposal on executive compensation.

 If any other matters are properly presented at the Annual Meeting, including, among other things, consideration of a motion to adjourn the meeting to another time or place, the individuals named as proxies and acting thereunder will have the authority to vote on those matters according to their best judgment to the same extent as the person delivering the proxy would be entitled to vote.
 If the Annual Meeting is adjourned or postponed, a proxy will remain valid and may be voted at the adjourned or postponed meeting.
-As of the date of printing of this Proxy Statement, we do not know of any other matters that are to be presented at the Annual Meeting other than the election of the directors and the non-binding advisory proposal on executive compensation.
+As of the date of printing of this Proxy Statement, we do not know of any other matters that are to be presented at the Annual Meeting other than the election of the sole nominee director and the non-binding advisory proposal on executive compensation.

-Shareholders may revoke proxies at any time to the extent they have not been exercised by giving us written notice or by a later executed proxy.
-Attendance at the Annual Meeting will not automatically revoke a proxy, but a shareholder attending the Annual Meeting may request a ballot and vote in person, thereby revoking a prior granted proxy.
+Shareholders may revoke proxies at any time to the extent they have not been exercised by giving us written notice or by delivering a later executed proxy.
+Attendance at the Annual Meeting will not automatically revoke a proxy, but a record shareholder attending the Annual Meeting may request a ballot and vote in person, thereby revoking a prior granted proxy.
 The cost of solicitation of proxies will be borne by STRATTEC.
-Solicitation will be made primarily by use of the mail; however, some solicitation may be made by our employees, without payment of any additional compensation, by telephone, by facsimile, by email or in person.
+Shareholders holding shares in brokerage accounts ("street name" holders) who wish to vote at the Annual Meeting will need to obtain a proxy form and voting instructions from the institution that holds their shares.
+Solicitation will be made primarily by use of the mail; provided, however, some solicitation may be made by our employees, without payment of any additional compensation, by telephone, by facsimile, by email or in person.